whucs303/JTaint/README.md

 [19128:5476:0516/214313.353:ERROR:browser_switcher_service.cc(238)] XXX Init()
 ```

-If JTaint finds extension's problems through taint analysis, it will write the result to a html file in the web server directory.
-You can use the browser to view them and retrieve whether there is a privacy leakage through the **sink** keyword.
+If JTaint finds extension's problems through taint analysis, it will write the result to html file in the web server directory.
+You can use browser to view them and retrieve whether there is a privacy leakage through the **sink** keyword.

 ![1589637068362](https://s1.ax1x.com/2020/05/16/YgAfSS.png)